nickassafkirk/cooking-with-katie/README.md

 ---

 This data-driven project uses MongoDB to store and manage user and site data.

-There are three main data objects for this project:
+There are 2 main database objects for this project:
 1. Users  - This stores user details such as contact details, password, owned recipes etc...
 It is created upon sign_up and some fields can subsequently be updated consciously by users in their account portal or automatically by the user's interactions with the site.

 1. Recipes - This stores the key information for each user recipe, including intro, title, images, ingredients etc... each recipe DB object is created upon successful completion of the add recipe form.
 The recipe can subsequently be updated using the edit recipe form or deleted using the the delete button.

+Other database objects used to a lesser extent are:

 1. Categories - These are the categories used to sort and order recipes by meal type eg breakfast, dessert etc...

 1. Cuisine - These are the cuisines/genres of food that are used to sort and order recipes by cuisine.

 1. Units - These are the accepted unit types for ingredient quantities when adding and editing recipes.

 1. Subscribers - This is where clients who have elected to subscribe to the newsletter's information is stored.
 It is sepparate to the user object so clients can sign up without having an account.

 1. Ingredients - This is where each featured ingredient to be inserted onto the homepage featured ingredient section can be stored.
                  This was created with the intention of creating a dedicated section in the admin account to upload, edit and change the featured ingredient.
 It includes an ingredient name, image, an array of it's in season months and a boolean value to elect if it is displayed